jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/customization.md

 You can change their versions.

-Then the **Jenkins Operator** will automatically install plugins after the Jenkins master pod restarts.
+The **Jenkins Operator** will then automatically install plugins after the Jenkins master pod restarts.